LukasLichten/dotfiles/Readme.md

  - Media/Brightness buttons are mapped
  - Highlight color is purple, no window rounding
 - `.bashrc` only extends the `PATH` to include `~/go/bin` for using go tools during development
+- Thunderbird Scriptable Notification script (to receive email notification without it taking over the desktop)

 ## Hyprland Install
 This is should be a mostly complete list of all software used: